Sylvexia/personal_research/Posit Arithmetic for the Training and Deployment of Generative Adversarial Networks.md

 - No easy way to adopt small bit to train GAN.
 	- Output of GAN is millions of pixels which sensitive to numeric errors.
-	- At that time, the only method was to use Nvidia mixed-precision framework to train GAN.
+	- At that time, the only reliable method to train GAN was to use Nvidia mixed-precision framework to train GAN.
 		- Nvidia O1 mode: Only use FP16 for GEMM operator, and others are FP32
 	- No other proposal use bit width 8 to train GAN at that time.
 		- Binary training, 8-bit training do exist but not include GAN